Esk Valley line: Steam operations

 The North Yorkshire Moors Railway operates heritage steam trains between Whitby and Grosmont.

 To allow through running of trains directly from the North Yorkshire Moors Line, an intermediate token instrument was provided at Grosmont in March 2007.
 This allows a token for the Glaisdale to Whitby section to be obtained, or returned, at Grosmont.

 Previously, for steam services to Whitby to operate along the Esk Valley Line from the North Yorkshire Moors Railway, a signalman had to drive to Glaisdale in order to pick up, or return, a token key.

-Usage
+Passenger numbers

-Between 2005 (when the Community Rail Partnership was formed) and May 2018, passenger numbers have increased steadily, by up to 50%.
-Northern and the Community Rail Partnership have predicted further increases in passenger numbers, following the addition of new services in December 2019.
+Between 2005 (when the Community Rail Partnership was formed) and May 2018, passenger numbers have increased steadily, especially on the Middlesbrough to Nunthorpe section of the track aided by an increase in the frequency of trains.
+Northern Trains and the Community Rail Partnership have predicted further increases in passenger numbers, following the addition of new services in December 2019.

-Note: James Cook opened on 18 May 2014.
+Station usage

+The annual passenger usage is based on sales of tickets in stated financial years from Office of Rail and Road estimates of station usage.

+The statistics are for passengers arriving and departing from each station and cover twelve-month periods that start in April.
+Methodology may vary year on year.

+Usage from the 2020–21 period was significantly affected by the COVID-19 pandemic.

+Rolling stock

+Predominantly, rolling stock on the Esk Valley Line consists of Class 156 Super Sprinter and Class 158 Express Sprinter diesel multiple units, both of which were introduced into service in the late 1980s.
+These units were refurbished in 2020, with upgrades including free WiFi, power sockets, on-board passenger information displays and an interior refresh.

+Previously, Class 142 Pacer trains mostly served the line until they were withdrawn from passenger service in 2020.